 The protected species section of this report summarizes information and monitors protected species interactions in fisheries managed under the Mariana Archipelago FEP.
 These fisheries generally have limited impacts to protected species and do not have federal observer coverage.
 Consequently, this report tracks fishing effort and other characteristics to detect potential changes to the level of impacts to protected species.
 Fishery performance data contained in this report indicate that there have been no notable changes in the fisheries that would affect the potential for interactions with protected species, and there is no other information to indicate that impacts to protected species have changed in recent years in the Mariana Archipelago.
 On June 6, 2019 (extended on August 11, 2020, December 15, 2020, and February 9, 2022), NMFS determined that the conduct of these bottomfish fisheries during the period of consultation will not violate Endangered Species Act (ESA) Section 7(a)(2) and 7(d).
-In 2021, there were updates to the status of ESA listing processes for several species.
+In 2022, there were updates the section associated with information from the new biological opinion conducted for regional bottomfish fisheries.
+The consultation concluded that the Guam and CNMI bottomfish fisheries are likely to adversely affect oceanic whitetip sharks with no jeopardy, and additional information on this document was added to the protected species section of this report.